webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeballs_viewport_large.png]]

-But what if that's much too big for the interface where you want to use them?
+But what if that's much too big for the context in which they are to appear?
 If you shrink it down, using either the tag's
-'''width'''/'''height''' attributes or CSS, the dimensions no longer match the various measurements specified within the graphic:
+'''width'''/'''height''' attributes or CSS, its dimensions no longer match the various measurements specified within the graphic:

 <syntaxhighlight lang="xml">
 <style>
 svg {
-    width: 300;
+    width  : 300;
-    height: 100;
+    height : 100;
 }
 </style>
     <!-- ...or... -->